 How To Draw A Bluebird With Colored Pencils

 I chose the bluebird because of the contrasting blues and browns.
 I believe this is a female bluebird as she has less blue.
 The goal here is to try and capture the delicate almost fragile appearance of this bird.
 I have already chosen my color scheme for this drawing and applied my paper to my board.

 Though I made many mistakes while working on this project I was able to correct some of them as I went.
-By using water soluble pencils to lay down the base color then adding water with a fine brush I was able to create a wash that blends your colors.
+By using water-soluble pencils to lay down the base color and then adding water with a fine brush I was able to create a wash that blends your colors.
 After it dries you can add more light layers over the darker areas with a standard color pencil.

 Make sure all your pencils are sharp and your supplies are in reach because it’s time to get this party started!

 Step 1 – Basic Outline

 This is where the fun starts.
 Before beginning take note that I use the basic shape method to get the general outline then tweak it to look like my reference photo or as close as possible.
 If you are new and would like to learn this technique then you can check out my lesson on How To Draw A Bear Using Basic Shapes here.